choct155/telling_stories_with_data/INSTALL.md

 many cases.
 (Note that OSX is similar under the hood, and can often leverage similar benefits.)
 Secondly, and this is important, linux distributions *tend to be free*.
-Ubuntu, specifically, is a user-friendly environment that retains similar functionality to Windows and Mac environments, while also providing access to the robust suite of linux utilities.
+Ubuntu, specifically, is a user-friendly environment that retains similar functionality to Windows and Mac environments, while also providing access to the robust suite of Linux utilities.

 3. [Vagrant](https://www.vagrantup.com) is a tool that eases the set up of development environments.
 For our purposes, it will work in concert with VirtualBox to help students easily install all of the analytic software and utilities we will use in this course.
-Students will need to install VirtualBox and Vagrant, in addition to acquiring the Ubuntu OS image (that is, a file that holds the Ubuntu OS).
+Students will need to install VirtualBox and Vagrant, the latter will handle acquisition of the Ubuntu OS image (that is, a file that holds the Ubuntu OS).
 Upon doing so, the `Vagrantfile` we provide will execute steps that 1) set up the virtual environment, 2) install Ubuntu, and 3) install all of the analytic software we will use this semester.

-These tools will be new to most of you, but they help us [construct a reporducible analytic environment](https://medium.com/@JohnFoderaro/how-to-set-up-a-local-linux-environment-with-vagrant-163f0ba4da77).
+These tools will be new to most of you, but they help us [construct a reproducible analytic environment](https://medium.com/@JohnFoderaro/how-to-set-up-a-local-linux-environment-with-vagrant-163f0ba4da77).
 One of the key objectives of this course is to introduce you to tools and workflow that allow you to both recreate analysis and transparently share what you have done with others.
 In so doing, we